From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Related work

 \section{Related work}

 Large language models (LLMs), such as transformers, are widely recognized for their outstanding performance in in-context learning (ICL) \citep{brown2020language}.
-ICL refers to the capability of LLMs to discern specific tasks and generate predictions based on input-output pairs (known as prompts) without needing any parameter updates.
+ICL refers to the capability of LLMs to discern specific tasks and generate predictions based on prompt exemplars without needing any parameter updates.
 A multitude of studies have been dedicated to exploring this intriguing phenomenon from various theoretical and empirical perspectives.
 In this section, we provide a brief summary of some of these studies.

 Some studies adopted a Bayesian approach to studying ICL. \citet{xie2021an} posited that ICL can be viewed as implicit Bayesian inference.
-They demonstrated that LLMs can infer a latent document-level concept for next-token prediction during pretraining and a shared latent concept across input-output pairs in an ICL prompt, under the assumption that documents are generated from hidden Markov models (HMMs). \citet{wang2023large} and \citet{zhang2023what} expanded on this idea by exploring more realistic latent variable models beyond HMMs. \citet{wang2023large} argued that large language models function as latent variable models, with latent variables containing task-related information being implicitly inferred. \citet{zhang2023what} showed that without updating the neural network parameters, ICL can be interpreted as Bayesian model averaging parameterized by the attention mechanism. \citet{ahuja2023in} provided empirical evidence that transformers behave like Bayesian predictors when performing ICL with linear and non-linear function classes. \citet{dalal2024the} proposed a Bayesian learning framework to understand ICL through the lens of text generation models represented by multinomial transition probability matrices. \citet{chiang2024understanding} proposed the pelican soup framework to explain ICL without relying on latent variable models.
+They demonstrated that LLMs can infer a latent document-level concept for next-token prediction during pre-training and a shared latent concept across input-output pairs in an ICL prompt, under the assumption that documents are generated from hidden Markov models (HMMs). \citet{wang2023large} and \citet{zhang2023what} expanded on this idea by exploring more realistic latent variable models beyond HMMs. \citet{wang2023large} argued that large language models function as latent variable models, with latent variables containing task-related information being implicitly inferred. \citet{zhang2023what} showed that without updating the neural network parameters, ICL can be interpreted as Bayesian model averaging parameterized by the attention mechanism. \citet{ahuja2023in} provided empirical evidence that transformers behave like Bayesian predictors when performing ICL with linear and non-linear function classes. \citet{dalal2024the} proposed a Bayesian learning framework to understand ICL through the lens of text generation models represented by multinomial transition probability matrices. \citet{chiang2024understanding} proposed the pelican soup framework to explain ICL without relying on latent variable models.
 This framework incorporates concepts such as a common sense knowledge base, natural language classification, and meaning association, enabling the establishment of a loss bound for ICL that depends on the number of in-context examples.